-Chroma at which the maximum Value was found.
+color return Returns the (Lc at which the (lC was found.
 The white point associated with the returned color specification is the Screen White Point.
-The value
+The value returned in the

 The XcmsTekHVCQueryMaxV function, given a Hue and Chroma, determines the maximum Value in TekHVC color space displayable by the screen.
 It returns the maximum Value and the actual Hue and Chroma at which the maximum Value was found.